revesansparole/pkglts/doc/readme.rst

  - :doc:`option/doc/main`: Add some documentation to your package
  - :doc:`option/test/main`: basic unitests using Nose_
  - :doc:`option/coverage/main`: add code coverage_ to the basic test configuration
- - :doc:`option/pyproject/main`: make your package distributable with setuptools (i.e. setup.py)
+ - :doc:`option/pyproject/main`: make your package distributable with pip (i.e. pyproject.toml)
  - :doc:`option/data/main`: will guide through all the steps to add non python files to a package
  - :doc:`option/github/main`: will guide through all the step to safely store the package on Github_
  - :doc:`option/gitlab/main`: will guide through all the step to safely store the package on a Gitlab_ repo